 We know that you want the best possible program for your daughter where she will receive the best possible care and the best opportunity for a new life.
 We also know this is a difficult time for you and your family.
 The last thing we want to do is add financial stress to an already challenging time.
-For that reason, we have kept our program fees extremely affordable.
-We work diligently to make our program as affordable as possible while maintaining the highest degree of excellence.
+For that reason, we work diligently to make our program as affordable as possible while maintaining the highest degree of excellence.

 What does the Tuition Fee cover?

-The tuition fee for Bloom covers all costs associated with your daughter’s stay once she arrives.
-Minimally, this includes her meals (at least 270 of them!), lodging (cost of home maintenance, utilities, telephone, etc), 24/7 supervision from qualified and well-trained staff, weekly individual, family and group counseling, customized Teen Challenge Nationally Accredited curriculum, recreational / educational activities, program travel, special event clothing, etc.
+This fee covers all costs associated with your daughter’s stay once she arrives.
+Minimally, this includes her meals (at least 270 of them!), lodging (cost of home maintenance, utilities, telephone, etc), 24/7 supervision from qualified and well-trained staff, weekly individual, family and group counseling, customized Teen Challenge Nationally Accredited curriculum, recreational / educational activities, program travel, daily Bloom attire (class, casual and special event clothing), etc.

-NOT included are incidentals, such as toiletries, clothing, books, prescriptions, travel for family visits, outside medical care, or damage/vandalism done by the student.
+NOT included are incidentals, such as prescriptions, travel for family visits, outside medical care, or damage/vandalism done by the student.

 Is financial aid available?